-The Genomics Resources Core Facility (GRCF) at Weill Cornell Medicine (WCM) provides genomics technologies and related high throughput technologies to the basic and translational research and clinical communities including WCM, New York Presbyterian Hospital, Hospital for Special Surgery and external collaborators.
-The full-range and high quality of Next Generation Sequencing (NGS) services include experimental design, sample manipulation, instrumentation, data analysis/interpretation and validation.
-The goal of the GRCF is to provide cutting-edge high-quality services at affordable costs to the entire research community.
+The Genomics Resources Core Facility (GRCF) was established in 2000 and provides genomics technologies and related high-throughput technologies to the basic and translational research and clinical communities, including Weill Cornell Medicine, NewYork-Presbyterian Hospital, the Hospital for Special Surgery, and external collaborators.
+The full-range and high quality of Next Generation Sequencing (NGS) services include experimental design, sample manipulation, instrumentation, data analysis/interpretation, and validation.
+We strive to provide cutting-edge, high-quality services at affordable costs to the entire research community.

 This is a shared resource between Weill Cornell Medicine and Rockefeller University.
-The High Throughput and Spectroscopy Center (HTSRC) guides researchers in drug discovery by improving the efficiency of their bioassays, identifying compounds and genetic modulators of function, and in utilizing core technologies typically applied to biochemical analyses.
+The High Throughput and Spectroscopy Center (HTSRC) guides researchers in drug discovery by improving the efficiency of their bioassays, identifying compounds and genetic modulators of function, and utilizing core technologies typically applied to biochemical analyses.
 The HTSRC has a collection of 389,728 compounds, automated liquid transfer devices, compound databases, and supports a broad diversity of assay development techniques, typically found in early drug discovery programs.
-The Center also has spectroscopic and calorimetric equipment for use in studies of the structure, function and interactions of biological and organic molecules.
+The Center also has spectroscopic and calorimetric equipment for use in studies of the structure, function, and interactions of biological and organic molecules.

 This is a shared resource between Weill Cornell Medicine and Memorial Sloan Kettering Cancer Center.
 The facility excels in all areas of chemistry that interface with biology and medicine.
 This incorporates a translational mind and an understanding of biological problems.
 Together, facility personnel have expertise that spans all aspects of organic synthesis.
-These include but are not limited to complex carbohydrate vaccine synthesis and development, combinatorial chemistry, high throughput synthesis and purification, chemical library design and synthesis, virtual screening, molecular modeling, natural and unnatural product synthesis, natural product extraction/fractionation and structure determination.
+These include but are not limited to complex carbohydrate vaccine synthesis and development, combinatorial chemistry, high-throughput synthesis and purification, chemical library design and synthesis, virtual screening, molecular modeling, natural and unnatural product synthesis, natural product extraction/fractionation and structure determination.
 Recent projects in the facility pushed synthesis limits to reach nanotechnology and inorganic complex synthesis.